You are viewing a story from harrypotterfanfiction.com

 The Headmistress's enthusiasm for her all-but-collected bet with the Defense Against the Dark Arts professor diverted their attention for a moment before Kinglsey completed the explanation.
 “A Try allows anyone on the team who wants to object a chance and fulfills the contract's magical requirements.
 But, they don't offer a Try unless it's already decided.
 It'd be too embarrassing if someone backed out.”

 Harry continued to explain their idea, “So, we thought that I would travel to matches with Ginny for the first year and watch her fly . . .”

-Molly interrupted again, “What about your career Harry?”
+Molly interrupted again, “But, what about your career Harry?”

 Noting the somewhat puzzled looks on their tearchers' faces Hermione filled them in, “Harry and Ginny have been sneaking off to fly together since school started.”

 After some restrained laughter, Kingsley got back to Harry's plans.
 “Harry, that won't take all your time, how about spending some at the Auror Office, there's plenty you can do, even if you're not there every day.”